-If you pay your annual premium with money rolled over or transferred from a complying super fund as described above, a 15% renewal reward applies.
+If you pay your annual premium with money rolled over or transferred from a complying super fund, a renewal reward of up to 15% applies.

 The calculation of the reward is based on 15% of the annual premium paid in the previous year with a rollover or transfer (and any renewal reward applied in that previous year).